anggrdwjy/proxmox-non-subscription/README.md

 Before using this program, make sure to install `git` to maximize the program.
 I am not responsible for any consequences caused by this program.
 It is recommended to use this script when the new server is installed.
 This program has been tested on Proxmox 7.4 - 8.3.

 ## Features
-* Non-Subscription Proxmox For Update
+* Non-Subscription Proxmox for Update Repository

 ## Support OS
 * Proxmox 7.4